nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/sendinblue-integration/set-up-sendinblue-plugin.md

 ## Sending transactional emails

-Go to the **Transactional emails** panel to send your transactional emails via SendinBlue SMTP.
+Go to the **Transactional emails** panel to send your transactional emails via Sendinblue SMTP.
 ![Sending transactional emails](_static/set-up-sendinblue-plugin/email-panel.jpg)

-1. Check the **Use SendinBlue SMTP** checkbox.
+1. Check the **Use Sendinblue SMTP** checkbox.
 1. Paste your SMTP password that can be found [here](https://account.sendinblue.com/advanced/api?utm_source=nopcommerce_plugin&utm_medium=plugin&utm_campaign=module_link).
 1. From the drop-down list, select the sender you wish to send your emails from.
 1. Click on the **Save** button.